reesjones/reesjones.github.io/projects.md

 title: Projects
 ---

-Here's a collection of webdev/software/other projects I've done (hopefully with links):
+Here's a few of the more notable webdev/software/other projects I've done in the past:

 ## A software engineering research data repository [[link]](http://openscience.us/repo)